matdombrock/sllm/README.md

 # SLLM - Command Line ChatGPT-like Assistant
-A command line interface for the GPT3 LLM that emulates some features of ChatGPT (Bring your own token).
+A command line interface for the OpenAI Large Language Models that emulates some features of ChatGPT.

+*Note: This project has recently been updated to default to the GPT3.5-Turbo Model.
+You can access the GPT3 model with the `--gpt3` option.*

+**Bring your own token**

 ![screenshot](docs/sllm-ss.png)

-In addition to providing a simple interface for talking with GPT3, this tool also offers a few extra features built on top of the GPT3 API.
+In addition to providing a simple interface for talking with GPT, this tool also offers a few extra features built on top of the GPT APIs.

 ### Extra Features:
 - Act as a chat bot (emulates chatGPT)